The Letter (2012 film): Reception

+In his review in Slant Magazine, Nick Schager said that "the film utilizes its familiar premise for little more than wannabe-profound aesthetic masturbation, leaving its cast to vainly attempt to energize scenarios without purpose."

 Writing for 7MPictures, Liam Carr said that "The Letter is not a thriller.
 It is barely a film.
 It's a boring, self-important, disjointed and pointless pile of tripe masquerading as a movie."